2025 Tipperary county hurling team season: Awards

 The nominations for the PwC All-Stars were announced on 24 September after GAA correspondents from print, TV, radio and digital media listed the 45 nominees, which is split across three goalkeepers, 18 defenders, six midfielders and 18 forwards.

 Tipperary received thirteen nominations, with just Conor Stakelum and Sam O'Farrell from the All-Ireland final starting team missing out on a nomination.
-Of Tipperary’s thirteen nominations, only two had previously won All Star award, Ronan Maher in 2016 and 2019, and John McGrath in 2019.
+Of Tipperary's thirteen nominations, only two had previously won All Star award, Ronan Maher in 2016 and 2019, and John McGrath in 2019.
 Eight of them had never previously been nominated for an award, Michael Breen, Jason Forde and Jake Morris had previously been nominated.

 John McGrath and Jake Morris were nominated for the Hurler of the Year.
 Darragh McCarthy and Robert Doyle were also nominated for the Young Hurler of the Year.

 On 6 November, it was announced that Tipperary had won seven places on the All-Stars team.
 Rhys Shelly, Robert Doyle, Eoghan Connolly, Ronan Maher, Jake Morris, Andrew Ormond and John McGrath all won awards with captain Ronan Maher and John McGrath the only previous winners.

-The awards were presented at a black-tie ceremony at the RDS on 7 November which was be shown live on RTÉ.
+The awards were presented at a black-tie ceremony at the RDS on 7 November which was shown live on RTÉ.
 At the awards ceremony, Darragh McCarthy was named as the Young Hurler of the Year, and John McGrath was awarded the Hurler of the Year.